digitaljohn/comfyui-propost/README.md

 # ComfyUI Pro Post

 A set of custom ComfyUI nodes for performing basic post-processing effects.
 These effects can help to take the edge off AI imagery and make them feel more natural.
-We only have four nodes at the moment, but we plan to add more over time.
+We only have five nodes at the moment, but we plan to add more over time.

 ![ComfyUI Screenshot using Pro Post](./examples/propost.jpg)